oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

 | Device                                                | Throughput
 |:---                                                   |:---
-| Intel® PAC with Intel Arria® 10 GX FPGA               | 1 engine @ 3.4 GB/s
+| Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA               | 1 engine @ 3.4 GB/s
-| Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)             | 2 engines @ 5.5 GB/s each = 11.0 GB/s total (High Bandwidth variant) using 120MB+ input, 2 engines @ 3.5 GB/s = 7.0 GB/s (Low Latency variant) using 80kB input
+| Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX)             | 2 engines @ 5.5 GB/s each = 11.0 GB/s total (High Bandwidth variant) using 120MB+ input, 2 engines @ 3.5 GB/s = 7.0 GB/s (Low Latency variant) using 80kB input

 ## Purpose

-This DPC++ reference design implements a compression algorithm.
+This reference design implements a compression algorithm.
 The implementation is optimized for the FPGA device.
 The compression result is GZIP-compatible and can be decompressed with GUNZIP.
 The GZIP output file format is compatible with GZIP's DEFLATE algorithm and follows a fixed subset [RFC 1951](https://www.ietf.org/rfc/rfc1951.txt).
 See the References section for more specific references.

 The algorithm uses a GZIP-compatible Limpel-Ziv 77 (LZ77) algorithm for data de-duplication and a GZIP-compatible Static Huffman algorithm for bit reduction.
 The implementation includes three FPGA accelerated tasks (LZ77, Static Huffman and CRC).

 The FPGA implementation of the algorithm enables either one or two independent GZIP compute engines to operate in parallel on the FPGA.
 The available FPGA resources constrain the number of engines.
-By default, the design is parameterized to create a single engine when the design is compiled to target Intel® PAC with Intel Arria® 10 GX FPGA.
-Two engines are created when compiling for Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.
+By default, the design is parameterized to create a single engine when the design is compiled to target Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA.
+Two engines are created when compiling for Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX), a larger device.

 This reference design contains two variants: "High Bandwidth" and "Low-Latency."
 The High Bandwidth variant maximizes system throughput without regard for latency.
 It transfers input/output SYCL Buffers to FPGA-attached DDR.
 The kernel then operates on these buffers.
 The Low-Latency variant takes advantage of Universal Shared Memory (USM) to avoid these copy operations, allowing the GZIP engine to directly access input/output buffers in host-memory.
 This reduces latency, but throughput is also reduced.
 "Latency" in this context is defined as the duration of time between when the input buffer is available in host memory to when the output buffer (i.e., the compressed result) is available in host memory.
-The Low-Latency variant is only supported on Stratix® 10 SX.
+The Low-Latency variant is only supported on Stratix&reg; 10 SX.

+### Additional Documentation
+- [Explore SYCL* Through Intel&reg; FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
+- [FPGA Optimization Guide for Intel&reg; oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel&reg; oneAPI Toolkits.
+- [Intel&reg; oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel&reg; oneAPI Toolkits.

 ## Key Implementation Details